samanthaweglinski/AirBnB/API_doc.md

     }
     ```

-## Get details of a Spot from an id
+## Get details of a Property from an id

-Returns the details of a spot specified by its id.
+Returns the details of a Property specified by its id.

 * Require Authentication: false
 * Request